I'm in the Mood for Dancing: Other versions

 Japanese idol duo Wink covered the song in Japanese as "Ginsei Club (I'm in Mood for Dancing)" (銀星倶楽部 〜I'm In Mood For Dancing〜) on their 1990 album Velvet.

+tommy february6 covered the song on her single je t'aime ★ je t'aime(2003).
+Audio.

+The song is heavily sampled in the 2018 Czech hit song Zlatíčka.
+Music video.

 In December 2020, a modern cover recorded by South Korean singer-songwriter Yuju was released as part of the soundtrack for Korean Romantic Comedy Drama True Beauty.
 It charted on South Korea's Gaon Download Chart, peaking at number 182 during the week commencing December 13, 2020, which led Coleen Nolan to praise the subsequent renewed interest the cover gave The Nolans in the country.

 In April 2021 Australian record labels DWP Records and Odessa Mama Records jointly released their own pop dance version of “I’m in the Mood for Dancing” by studio group Lucky Kiss.
 Produced and mixed by David Wilks and David Faiman.
 The Lucky Kiss version of the song is arranged all in one key (C Major) whereas The Nolan’s and Yuju versions of the song move between two keys (shifting up a minor third in sections).